 We strongly recommend sending relevant documentation along with reports.
 This can be done, for example, by uploading the documents on a secured SharePoint page or providing a login to your own digital environment.
 Be clear in the folder structure, document names and references in your report what each document means.
 This prevents confusion among reviewers and the possible overlooking of documents.

 9. Window dressing is not necessary

 Almost every project has points for improvement.
 Do not hesitate to clearly identify these points.
-Evaluators look at the project as a whole per criterion, so a less successful component does not immediately lead to a bad score.

 10. Inform